Aspose/releases.aspose.com/content/en/barcode/androidjava/release-notes/2026/aspose-barcode-for-android-via-java-26-4-release-notes.md

 and ***isOnlyRequestedTypes():boolean*** have been added to the
 ***com.aspose.barcode.barcoderecognition.BarcodeSettings*** class.

-When enabled, ***com.aspose.barcode.barcoderecognitionBarCodeReader*** returns only the barcode types explicitly specified in the decoding settings.
+When enabled, ***com.aspose.barcode.barcoderecognition.BarCodeReader*** returns only the barcode types explicitly specified in the decoding settings.
 Compatible or equivalent barcode types are excluded from the results, even if they can be successfully recognized.

 When disabled, compatible and equivalent barcode types may be returned according to internal type mapping.